A magistrate in the Children’s Court may adjourn a case (i.e. put off the case to be heard another day) for a number of reasons. These include:

 What happens at a group conference?

-At the conference the participants discuss what happened and agree on an outcome plan, which details what needs to be done to make amends for the harm caused by the A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious)..
+At the conference the participants discuss what happened and agree on an outcome plan, which details what needs to be done to make amends for the harm caused by the offence.
 The convenor then writes a report that explains what happened in the conference, and this is presented to the Children’s Court.

 What are the possible outcomes of a group conference?